Enrol for the first time

 Enrolling at Deakin is a simple three-step process.

-Go to Find a course, enter your course code or name and read the record for your course.
+Go to the Handbook where you can find general information about studying at Deakin and the unit and course search facility.
+Enter your course code or name and read the record for your course.
 You can click on the unit code links to read more about each unit.
 Note down how many units you have to enrol in per trimester for your course and enrolment status (full time or part time).
 Trimester 3 isn't compulsory but you can select units if you want.

 Consider your course requirements